anshulchoudhary9882/bdd100k-adas-perception-pipeline/model_training/MODEL_SELECTION.md

 # Future Improvements

-Several improvements could further increase detection performance:
+Potential directions for improving detection performance include:

-1. Longer training schedules (100–300 epochs)
+- Class-balanced sampling to address long-tail class imbalance
-2. Higher input resolution
+- Copy-Paste augmentation for rare classes such as rider and train
-3. Advanced data augmentation
+- Hyperparameter optimization using Bayesian search
-4. Hyperparameter optimization
+- Larger input resolutions for improved small-object detection
-5. Class-balanced sampling
+- Knowledge distillation for efficient deployment
-6. Knowledge distillation
+- Quantization-aware training for edge deployment
-7. Multi-sensor fusion with LiDAR
+- Temporal fusion using video sequences
-8. Temporal tracking integration
+- Multi-sensor fusion with radar or LiDAR

-These enhancements were intentionally excluded to keep the focus on demonstrating the complete computer vision engineering workflow required by the assignment.
+These enhancements are representative of techniques commonly employed in production ADAS perception systems.

 ---